-• Add consensus rules in § 3.7 'Note Commitment Trees' on p.
-18 that a block MUST NOT add note commitments that exceed the capacity of any of the Sprout or Sapling note commitment trees.
+• Add consensus rules in §3.7 'Note Commitment Trees' on p.18 that a block MUST NOT add note commitments that exceed the capacity of any of the Sprout or Sapling note commitment trees.

-• Remove a spurious reference to rseed in §4.16 'In-band secret distribution (Sprout)' on p.
-48. There were no changes for Sprout in [ZIP-212].
+• Remove a spurious reference to rseed in §4.16 'In-band secret distribution (Sprout)' on p.48.
+There were no changes for Sprout in [ZIP-212].

-- Correct l to $l \star$ in two places in §5.4.1.3 'MerkleCRH^{Sapling} Hash Function' on p.
+- Add a clarification in §7.1.2 'Transaction Consensus Rules' on p.
+88 that after Heartwood and before Canopy activation, Sapling outputs of a coinbase transaction MUST have note plaintext lead byte equal to 0x01.
+This was implied by the existing rule that such outputs MUST decrypt successfully with an all-zero outgoing viewing key. - Correct l to $l \star$ in two places in § 5.4.1.3 'MerkleCRH^{Sapling} Hash Function' on p.
 57. - Correct an erroneous statement in § 3.4 'Transactions and Treestates' on p.
 15 that claimed transaction IDs are not part of the consensus protocol.